jakobwiens7/scrollage-js/readme.md

 ### `direction`

 Controls whether scrolling is considered `vertical` or `horizontal`.
 Default: `'vertical'`.

 ### `breakpoints`

 An array of three numeric values to define responsive breakpoints, e.g. `[640, 980, 1280]`.
 Default: `[781, 1024, 1366]`.

 ### `wrapper`

 The element that serves as the scroll container.
-Default: `document`.

-### `hasScrolledEnabled`

-If `true`, a CSS will be added to the wrapper when scroll position is > 0.
-Default: `false`.

-### `hasScrolledClass`

-Customize the CSS class, that is added to the wrapper when scroll position is > 0.
-Default: `'has-scrolled'`.

-### `hasScrolledOffset`

-Offset the required scroll position by the given value for the above CSS class to be added.
-Default: `0`
+Default: `documentElement`.

 ### `triggers`

-You can define custom triggers, that add CSS classes when certain scroll positions are reached.
+Triggers allow you to add or remove CSS classes when a specific scroll position is reached.
+This is useful for applying effects, styling changes, or triggering external behaviors.
 Default: `[]`

     triggers: [
         {
-            selector: "#intro",     // Element or selector string that defines the trigger range.
+            range: "#intro",                // Optional: The element/selector string, that defines the trigger range.
+Defaults to the wrapper or `documentElement`.
-            identifier: "intro",    // A string used as a class suffix (e.g., "has-triggered-intro").
-            position: 100,          // Optional: The position (percentage or pixel string, e.g., '100px') at which to trigger.
+            position: 100 | "250px",        // Optional: The position relative to the range element at which to trigger (number in percentage or string with `%`, `px`, `vh`, `vw`).
+Defaults to `0`.
+            class: "has-triggered-intro",   // The class, thats being added to the target element on trigger.
-            target: null            // Optional: The element to which the class is added.
-Use '_self' to target the trigger element itself; defaults to the wrapper.
+            target: "#class-target"         // Optional: The element/selector target, to which the class is added.
+Use `_self` to target the range element itself.
+Defaults to the wrapper or `documentElement`.
-        }
-    ]

-### `hasTriggeredClassPrefix`

-Customize the CSS class prefix for your custom triggers, e.g. `has-triggered-intro`.
-Default: `'has-triggered-'`.

-### `trackers`

-You can setup trackers, that track the height (maybe other properties?) of defined elements.
-A CSS Variable will then be added to the wrapper containing and updating it's value when scrolling.

-    trackers: [
-        {
-            selector: ".site-header",  // Element or selector string to track.
-            identifier: "nav-height",  // A string; the resulting CSS variable will be `--nav-height`.
-            target: null               // Optional: The element to which the CSS variable is applied; defaults to the wrapper.
         }
     ]